brunchstudio/pytvpaint/docs/contributing/modify_objects.md

 !!!
 Tip

-    Most of the `Iterator` in Pytvpaint are generators which mean it will only get the data (and send requests to TVPaint) if you want the next element.
+    Most of the `Iterator` in PyTVPaint are generators which mean it will only get the data (and send requests to TVPaint) if you want the next element.

     So you can stop whenever you want: